 Use this page and the information on it to help you choose your path to advancement in scouting.
 You should record all of your rank advancement in your Boy Scout Handbook.
 Also, advancement is up to the individual scout, not the troop.
 A great deal of information to help you advance is gathered here.
 A good place to start is your Hand Book.
 Additional information can be found at the BSA National Website.

 Special opportunities are also available for the scout to try.
 These include many different areas of interest.
 Listed to the right side of this page are some of the different awards that a scout can earn in this area.

 Merit Badges offer the scout a multitude of different career and special interest areas that he can choose from.
 Some merit badges are required for different rank advancement (Star, Life and Eagle Scout).

 Click on Merit Badge

 The Greater Niagara Frontier Council sponsors many different Merit Badge courses over the course of the year.
 Listed below are links and info for most of these Merit Badges.
 You can always find more info at the GNFC Website.

 As with all Merit Badges, you are required to have a signed Merit Badge Card by your Scoutmaster.
 It is very important that Scouts keep these cards as a record and proof of having earned the Merit Badge.

 If you want to work on a Merit Badge, it is recommended that you select the Merit Badge of your choice and then contact the Counselor for that badge.
 You can choose a counselor from within the troop if someone is a counselor for that badge.
-You may also let any of the leaders of the troop know what badge you are planning on working on and that you need a list of counselors for that badge.
-Once you have a counselor in mind it is recommended that you call them and ask them about their availability and suggestions for working on the badge.
+You may also let any of the leaders of the troop know what badge you are planning on working on and they help guide you if you need it.
+The Current GNFC MB Counselor list can be located on Scoutbook.
+When you log into Scoutbook, select Troop 931 then scroll down that page and look for MB Counselor List.

 Merit Badges Available through the Council